-A lot of countries have strict laws in place that govern the sale of foods and drugs but as most supplements (with the exception of those prescribed by vets) aren’t classed as either there aren’t many regulations surrounding their sale.
+A lot of countries have strict laws in place that govern the sale of foods and drugs but like most supplements (with the exception of those prescribed by vets) aren’t classed as either there aren’t many regulations surrounding their sale.
 That’s not to say you shouldn’t buy and use supplements, just be careful of where you buy them from.
-There are plenty of supplements that have been scientifically tested but just because a product hasn’t it doesn’t necessarily mean you should avoid it, instead, use your instincts – if it seems too cheap or you don’t know anything about the seller then its better to be safe.
-There are plenty of reputable companies that have a proven track record of selling supplements, companies such as Entirely Pets, Heartland Veterinary Supply & Pharmacy or LV Performance, both of which offer international delivery.
+There are plenty of supplements that have been scientifically tested but just because a product hasn’t it doesn’t necessarily mean you should avoid it, instead, use your instincts – if it seems too cheap or you don’t know anything about the seller then it’s better to be safe.
+There are plenty of reputable companies that have a proven track record of selling supplements, companies such as Entirely Pets, Heartland Veterinary Supply & Pharmacy, or LV Performance, both of which offer international delivery.

 What supplements should I give my horse?

 These days there are dozens of different supplements that offer a multitude of benefits so what you give to your horse should be based on your reasons for using it in the first place.
-After all, there’s no one supplement to cover everything, that said though there are a number of vitamins and minerals that have multiple benefits, vitamins such as biotin, for example, can be used to improve a horse’s coat, skin and hooves as well as help to promote a healthy gut.
+After all, there’s no one supplement to cover everything, that said though there are a number of vitamins and minerals that have multiple benefits, vitamins such as biotin, for example, can be used to improve a horse’s coat, skin, and hooves as well as help to promote a healthy gut.

 Supplements for your horse’s coat and skin

-If your horse’s coat is dull, lacks condition or is rather thin and brittle or if his skin is dry then it could be he’s not getting enough of the right nutrients from his diet to produce a healthy coat.
+If your horse’s coat is dull, lacks condition, or is rather thin and brittle, or if his skin is dry then it could be he’s not getting enough of the right nutrients from his diet to produce a healthy coat.
 If this is the case then you might want to think about feeding him a supplement that has been specially formulated to improve his coat.
 Most of these supplements will contain things like omega 3 and flaxseed, both of which will help to maintain a shiny coat as well as strengthening your horse’s hooves.
-Fatty acids, along with vitamins E, B12, niacin and biotin are also used to help improve the condition and health of a horse’s coat and his skin.
+Fatty acids, along with vitamins E, B12, niacin, and biotin are also used to help improve the condition and health of a horse’s coat and his skin.

 Supplements for your horse’s hooves

-Horse’s hooves are made from keratin which is the same protein that our hair and nails are made from.
+Horses’ hooves are made from keratin which is the same protein that our hair and nails are made from.
 Keratin is very tough but it can crack and split if your horse’s hooves aren’t healthy but don’t worry, just as we can take supplements to improve the strength and quality of our hair and nail so can horses.
-Calcium is one of the most important vitamins when it comes to producing healthy hooves but biotin, zinc and copper are also very important.
+Calcium is one of the most important vitamins when it comes to producing healthy hooves but biotin, zinc, and copper are also very important.

 Supplements for your horse’s joints

 Horses are no different to us in that as they get older their joints can ache and cause them a lot of pain and discomfort.
 The good news though is that despite the fact that horses put a lot more weight and therefore stress on their joints the same supplements that work for us also work for horses.
-The most common being cod liver oil (although I fully appreciate some people aren’t keen on feeding their horse anything from another once-living creature) and glucosamine, both of which work by slowing the breakdown of cartilage and therefore helping to heal existing injuries.
+The most common are cod liver oil (although I fully appreciate some people aren’t keen on feeding their horse anything from another once-living creature) and glucosamine, both of which work by slowing the breakdown of cartilage and therefore helping to heal existing injuries.
 Hyaluronic Acid and MSM (Methylsulfonylmethane) are also used to help to treat joint pain but they work more as anti-inflammatories to reduce the swelling and pain rather than to repair the joints.